Enthalpy of fusion

 Description

-The analysis of the enthalpy of fusion consists of measuring the quantity of thermal energy required to change a material from a solid state to a liquid state .
-This thermodynamic quantity, expressed in joules per gram (J/g) or kilojoules per mole (kJ/mol), is decisive for evaluating the purity , thermal stability and crystalline structure of a product.
+Enthalpy of fusion analysis involves measuring the amount of thermal energy required to change a material from a solid to a liquid state .
+This thermodynamic quantity, expressed in joules per gram (J/g) or kilojoules per mole (kJ/mol), is crucial for evaluating the purity , thermal stability , and crystalline structure of a product.

-The measurement of the enthalpy of fusion is carried out using differential scanning calorimetry (DSC) , a reference method in materials science.
-By recording the heat absorbed during fusion, DSC makes it possible to quantify phase transitions and identify impurities or polymorphisms.
+The enthalpy of fusion is measured using differential scanning calorimetry (DSC) , a reference method in materials science.
+By recording the heat absorbed during melting, DSC allows for the quantification of phase transitions and the identification of impurities or polymorphisms.

 Experimental methods and protocols

-The test is carried out using a differential calorimeter which compares the heat flow between a sample and an inert reference subjected to the same temperature rise.
+The test is performed using a differential calorimeter that compares the heat flow between a sample and an inert reference subjected to the same temperature rise.

 During melting, a net absorption of heat is recorded, the peak area of which corresponds to the enthalpy of fusion.